Intersec/selectic/doc/changeText.md

 ## Keys

-* **noFetchMethod**: This is an error message which is displayed if some options are missing and `fetchcallback` is not defined. _Default value is `'Fetch callback is missing: it is not possible to retrieve data.'`_.
+* **noFetchMethod**: This is an error message which is displayed if some options are missing and `fetchCallback` is not defined. _Default value is `'Fetch callback is missing: it is not possible to retrieve data.'`_.

 * **searchPlaceholder**: This is the message in the input placeholder to search for options. _Default value is `'Search'`_.